Crack detection by holomorphic neural networks and transfer-learning-enhanced genetic optimization

 In addition to these developments, the emergence of holomorphic neural networks (HNNs) has significantly accelerated training for problems whose solutions can be represented by holomorphic functions \cite{calafa2024}.
 A notable example is plane linear elasticity, where the Kolosov–Muskhelishvili (KM) representation \cite{muskhelishvili1977} allows expressing the solution in terms of two complex-valued, holomorphic potentials.
 Accordingly, HNNs have been shown to accelerate the solution of plane elasticity problems by one to two orders of magnitude compared to standard, real-valued PINNs \cite{calafa2024}.
 This improvement arises because the holomorphic formulation focuses solely on learning the complex KM potentials that satisfy the boundary conditions, while the governing equations are inherently satisfied a priori.

 Recently, two enrichment strategies have been proposed to further improve the accuracy and efficiency of HNNs for fracture mechanics problems \cite{calafa_solving_2025}.
 The first involves enriching the HNNs with the square-root term from Williams’ series, while the second leverages Rice’s global representation of the solution for a straight crack to decouple the holomorphic part of the solution from the singular, non-holomorphic terms.
 In addition to significantly improving accuracy in the presence of cracks, both strategies were shown to be highly compatible with TL, enabling a ten-fold reduction in training time for repeated computations.
-Remarkably, preliminary comparisons indicated that the computational efficiency of enriched HNNs when using TL was nearly comparable to that of Abaqus XFEM \cite{calafa_solving_2025}.
+Remarkably, preliminary comparisons indicated that, for comparable levels of target accuracy, the computational efficiency of enriched HNNs when using TL was nearly comparable to that of Abaqus XFEM \cite{calafa_solving_2025}.